Adityaminz18/mailspoofer/README.md

 # mailspoofer
-This Tool is used to Spoof Email of any Mail.
+This Tool is used to Spoof Email.